thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 ## Step 1.
 Installing _Bumblebee_

 ### Option A: Download binary or archive from GitHub repository
-_Bumblebee_ is a single runtime.
+_Bumblebee_ is a single binary.
 You can download the latest, pre-built binary or archive for your platform in the “Releases” section of the GitHub project [here](https://github.com/thoughtrealm/bumblebee/releases/latest).

 _**NOTE**: Be sure to validate the binary and/or archive with the hashes provided.
 They can be found in the